 HCMN 495 HEALTH CARE MANAGEMENT INTERNSHIP (12.00 units)

-Supervised capstone experience in health care management.
+Supervised capstone experience in health care management; 12 credit, full-time, semester long internship with Blackboard component.
 Prerequisites: completion of all required courses with a "C" or better in EACH class and permission of department chair.
 Graded S/U.